sndcode/radio5_Digger/README.md

 # => [{...}]
 ```

+## Examples

+You can check an example of track loader [here](https://github.com/ocvit/radio5/blob/main/examples/loader.rb).

 ## Auth?

 There is just a couple of features that require login (free or premium account):